Data Analysis with QGIS#

 • You can look for patterns, averages, outliers

-We are usually looking for ways to describe our data to an audience in some ways.
-Sometimes spatial analysis will be used to provide recommendations for activities.
-Considering the amount of data available online, it is always important to take a step back and gain perspective when facing this knowledge, these capacities, as well as the data itself before rushing in to manipulate it:
+We are often seeking ways to describe our data to an audience.
+Sometimes, spatial analysis will be used to provide recommendations for activities.
+Given the vast amount of data available online, it is important to take a step back and gain perspective on this knowledge, these capabilities, and the data itself before rushing to manipulate it:

 • Reliability: Can I trust this data?